haskell-works/blog/drafts/2018-09-19-rechunking-lazy-bytestrings.md

 For efficiency, the lazy bytestring is actually very similar in structure to a list of strict bytestrings.
-Each bytestring represents a chunk of the input file contents with a carefully chosen chunk size to maximise performance.
+Each bytestring represents a chunk of the input file contents with a [carefully chosen chunk size][3] to maximise performance.

 ```haskell
 defaultChunkSize :: Int